rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 Please ignore my total disregard to the hash functions and to the number of those.
-Just imagine that we would just pass a list of hashing functions to `BloomFilter.make_filter`.
+Just imagine that we would just pass a list of hashing functions to `BloomFilter.new`.
 My example is also only capable of hashing strings.
 We can change this by just modifying the function returned by `make_hasher`, but I won't do it because I'm lazy.